 Only those who are deemed qualified by a recruiter are able to take the ASVAB.
 In order to qualify, you will have to pass through a screening process which includes detailed personal questions about your health, drug use, marital status, arrest record, and education.
 Answer these questions with complete openness and honesty.
 At this stage, you might also need to complete a physical exam before being approved by the recruiter.

 Get practice questions, video tutorials, and detailed study lessonsGet Your Study Guide

 After the screening questions and the physical, if the recruiter is still not sure about your qualifications, they may ask you to take a short pre-screening version of the ASVAB which contains just the first four tests, including the word knowledge test.
 So make sure you prepare for the screening appointment as if you were going to be taking the ASVAB, just in case you are asked to take the short pre-screening version of it.

 How Much Time Do I Have to Complete the ASVAB General Science Test?

 The general science test will go fairly quickly.
 You will have just 8 minutes to answer 16 questions.
 So make sure you work on your memory and recall in preparation for this section.

 All ten sections together will last about two and a half hours.
-Most of the test will have similarly short time frames to answer a similarly large number of questions so your speed is going to be important across all of the tests included in the ASVAB.
+Most of the test will have similarly short time frames to answer a similarly large number of questions, so your speed is going to be important across all the tests included in the ASVAB.